storizzi/quora-backup/README.md

 - `HTML_WIDTH`: The maximum width for HTML lines.
 Default is 80 characters.
 DEBUG_ENV_VARS=false
 - `OUTPUT_MARKDOWN_FILES`: Set to `true`, `yes`, `1`, or `on` to output Markdown files.
 This is on by default.
+- `RETRY_FAILED_CONTENT`: Set to `true`, `yes`, `1`, or `on` if you want to retry downloading content pages if it did not work before.
+This also works if you previously excluded a content type (e.g. md) and now want to include it.
+This is on by default.
 - `MAX_RETRIES`: The maximum number of retries for scraping.
 Default is 20.
 - `SCROLL_TIMEOUT_MS`: The timeout for scrolling the page.
 Default is 1000 ms.
 - `ANSWER_CLICK_MS`: The delay after clicking an answer.
 Default is 300 ms.